0chain/0chain/awsnet/README.md

 $ make agent-stage-cluster
 ```

-## STEP FOUR: Start the agents
+## Start the agents
 The command 'agent-role-asemble-zchain' will start the sharder and miner.
 It runs the scripts listed under docker.aws.

 ```
 $ make agent-role-assemble-zchain
 ```

-## STEP FIVE: Start Block explorer for the respective cluster and issue few transactions
+## Start Block explorer for the respective cluster and issue few transactions

 Download and run the block-explore with the settings file for that cluster.